mhanyc/codingmental/content/articles/rebuilding-compiled.md

 - Have control over functionalities we can develop for the site,
 - Have clean codes,
 - Have a framework that is lightweight and easy to maintain or upgrade, at little or no cost.

+In addition to meeting these requirements, the new CompilED now:

+- has much more streamlined UI/UX,
+- is optimized for responsive design, readability, and accessibility,
+- is structured, searchable, and shareable.

 ## Conversion and infrastructure